-EMISSIONS CONTROL Emissions are monitored directly by our Continuous Emissions Monitoring System (CEMS).
+THE FACTS EMISSIONS CONTROL Emissions are monitored directly by our Continuous Emissions Monitoring System (CEMS).
 This system is fitted inside the stack so it monitors the flue gas before it is released into the atmosphere.
 The information from the CEMS will be published on our website when the Power Plant is fully operational.
 In addition to providing information to SEPA for regulatory compliance, the CEMS also allows the Power Plant team to monitor the processes.
 The data provided by the monitoring systems gives useful feedback on how the processes are operating, thereby allowing the team to safely and efficiently run the plant.
-We control our emissions in line with the limits set by SEPA's Thermal Treatment of Waste Guidelines.
-Bellow we explain a little more about our emissions and state the limits set by SEPA.
+We control our emissions in line with the national guidelines.
+Bellow we explain a little more about our emissions and state the limits set .
 Our plant is designed to operate well below these limits.
 Dust Particulates Particulates is the term used to describe tiny particles in the air, made up of a complex mixture of soot, organic and inorganic materials having a particle size less than or equal to 10 microns diameter.
-Natural sources include volcances and dust storms.
+Natural sources include volcanoes and dust storms.
 Particulates are captured by the bag house filter.